pypb/ansible-role-leaflet-qgis-stack/README.md

 # Ansible Role: leaflet-qgis-stack

-Sets up a web map stack using these components:
+Set up a web map stack using Leaflet, MapProxy and QGIS Server with Traefik reverse-proxy and Varnish cache.

-- traefik reverse proxy
-- varnish http accelerator
-- nginx serving leaflet
-- mapproxy
-- qgis-server

 ## Requirements

 Requires docker and docker compose.
 Podman will probably work too, but has not been tested.

-You will also require a QGS project file with a map and configure mapproxy to request WMS layers from qgis-server, otherwise this will be a very boring software stack.
+You will also need:
+ - A QGS project file with a map for QGIS Server
+ - MapProxy configuration to request layers using WMS from QGIS Server
+ - Optionally a seeding configuration for MapProxy

 ## License